 Preferred Qualifications: (Education and experience)

-Background in psychology, neuroscience, speech language therapy, linguistics or related fields
+Background in psychology, neuroscience or related field.

 Preferred Competencies: (Skills, knowledge, and abilities)

 Demonstrated knowledge of Alzheimer’s disease and the related dementias,